 Net cash used in operating activities increased from \$1.2 million for the six months ended June 30, 2005 to \$10.1 million for the six months ended June 30, 2006, primarily due to significant increases in our inventories, our advances to suppliers as well as accounts receivable at the end of the six months ended June 30, 2006.
 The increase was also due to our net income of \$1.9 million in the first half of 2005 compared to net loss of \$4.6 million in the first half of 2006.
 Our cash outflow was partially offset by the increases in our accounts payable as well as advances from suppliers and customers.
 Net cash used in operating activities in 2005 was \$4.7 million, compared to net cash provided by operating activities in 2004 of \$439,550.
 The change from cash inflow to cash outflow in 2005 was mainly a result of a significant increase in the level of our inventories (particularly silicon feedstock) due to the increase in our toll manufacturing arrangements in 2005, advances to suppliers and accounts receivable at the end of 2005 compared to the end of 2004.
 This was partially offset by a higher net income in 2005 and a significant increase in accounts payable as at the end of 2005 compared to the end of 2004.
 Net cash provided by operating activities decreased from \$1.8 million in 2003 to \$439,550 in 2004.
 The decrease was due primarily to a significant increase in inventories, accounts receivable and advances to suppliers at the end of 2004 compared to the end of 2003.
 The decrease was also due to the minority interest that we recorded in 2003, as compared to none in 2004.
-The decrease was offset in part by a higher net income in 2004 and a significant increase in accounts payable, other tax payable and advances from suppliers at the end of 2004.
-The decrease was offset in part by a higher net income in 2004 and a significant increase in accounts payable, other tax payable and advances from suppliers at the end of 2004.
+The decrease was offset in part by a higher net income in 2004 and a significant increase in accounts payable, income tax payable, other tax payable and advances from suppliers at the end of 2004 compared to the end of 2003.